smarteist/Android-Image-Slider/README.md

                     app:sliderStartAutoCycle="true" />
 ```

-   Or you can wrap it in a cardView :
+Or you can put it inside the cardView to look more beautiful :

 ```xml
        <androidx.cardview.widget.CardView